sumurthy/Js-Spec-Gen/markdown/rangereference.md

-# RangeReference Object (JavaScript API for Excel)
+# RangeReference Object (JavaScript API for Word)

-_Excel 2016, Excel Online, Excel for iPad, Excel for Mac_
+_Word 2016, Word for iPad, Word for Mac_

 Represents a string reference of the form SheetName!A1:B5, or a global or local named range